madMosel/dwm/README.md

 was on monitor 1.
 If the window is shifted to the mouse pos enternotify is called.
 This calls focus and the focus gets shifted.

+Dirty workaround is to move the pointer to the topbar programmatically to the bar in tagmon before is called.
+TODO oly do so if pointer in the way.